Sharing access and analytical tools for ethnographic digital media using high speed networks

 The new EOPAS is now ready.
 Please see the Using the EOPAS system web page for details on how to use EOPAS and the file format requirements.
 A working version of the new EOPAS system can be seen at EOPAS website and an example using video can be seen on the Audio Annotations web page.

-Here are two short videos, the first of which describes how to use EOPAS and the second of which describes how to get your own material online in an EOPAS format. (note that these files use the same server as all EOPAS files, and require only that your browser is HTML-5 compliant)
+Here you will find two short videos, the first of which describes how to use EOPAS and the second of which describes how to get your own material online in an EOPAS format. (note that these files use the same server as all EOPAS files, and require only that your browser is HTML-5 compliant)

 This project provides an open-source framework for delivery of media in an application addressing the problem of how to make language data more generally available than it currently is.
 While the content of the media to be delivered is scholarly research, the method employed is one that is already being developed for significant data sets elsewhere in the world (eg Metavid), and the users are likely to be both scholars and the general community who have an interest in the diversity of the world's languages.
 With the development of HTML5 and the availability of the free and open-source media server Annodex, we are seeing the possible uses of broadband-enabled media (audio and video) increase exponentially.
 This pilot project will first build an open-source installation with the aim of later creating an online network of language collections linking transcripts and media, based in the existing international network of digital language archives and leveraging their collections as the basis for a networked virtual museum of human languages.
 The textual system on which this is all based, called EOPAS and developed in 2006 under an ARC eResearch grant, has been well received in presentations here and in the USA and the UK.
 The present project will redevelop this system to take advantage of recent developments in technology.

 This type of scripting can be used to call the media for lexical citation forms played from a single media file or for arbitrarily long lines of text showing a continuous text called from a single media file.